Hypocoercivity-compatible finite element methods for the long-time computation of Kolmogorov's equation: Numerical experiments

-Finally, we remark on the practical performance of the proposed method.
-Preliminary computations show agreement with the theoretical developments presented above.
-Since this is, however, an interesting topic in its own right, it will be discussed in detail elsewhere \cite{dg}.
+We finally note that the behaviour of the proposed method in practical scenarios with regard to the dependence on the final time $t_f$ is a rather subtle and interesting topic in its own right and it will be discussed in detail elsewhere \cite{dg}.